 Your Heater Health Depends On You

 If you can complete these steps throughout the year, your heater will run much smoother.
-A professional furnace tune-up from Surgi’s Heating & Air Conditioning is also a good idea to ensure there are no looming heating repairs or inefficiencies.
+A professional furnace tune-up from Surgi’s Heating, Cooling & Plumbing is also a good idea to ensure there are no looming heating repairs or inefficiencies.
 If you have questions about your heater maintenance or would like to schedule a tune-up appointment, give us a call!